themanaworld/policies/policies/privacy-policy.md

 advised to use the vault instead.
 Accounts created with the vault use a token instead of a password to communicate with the game server, which provide better protection given its one-time nature.
-Do note most communications with the game server happen over plain Transmission Control Protocol (TCP).
+Do note most communications with the game server happen over plain Transmission Control Protocol (TCP), which isn't encrypted in transit.

 Additionally, the game servers may or may not log the chat, which is deleted within a week, and the game servers also log other actions such as trade logs for a few